Bike, hike and raft in the beautiful Pyrenees Mountains.

 Soldeu, our base for this trip, is located in a rural area in Andorra's high mountains.
 Transferring to Soldeu from the closest international airports can take up to five hours, but the stunning scenery will help pass the time.

-There are currently no scheduled departures on our Active in the Pyrenees trip.
+There are currently no scheduled departures on our Andorra: Hike, Bike & Raft trip.
 If you are interested in other trips in the region visit one of the links below.

 TOP TIPS: Most people buy packed lunches; you might find a sealable plastic box useful for storing it in your daypack.
 Although not essential, gloves for cycling make it more comfortable - especially if you grip hard.
 Wetsuits provided for rafting come with booties.
 Shoes are not provided for biking, so please bring comfortable shoes suitable for cycling.